daggintosh/LabRat/README.md

 # LabRat
-Set of applications to bridge the gap missing between Proton's vrclient and vrserver for switching between two different vr applications.
+Set of applications to bridge the gap between Proton's vrclient and vrserver for switching between two different vr applications.

-Requires custom proton to be built with IVRApplications_LaunchInternalProcess set for win to unix path conversion in vrclient_x64's gen_wrapper.py
+Requires custom proton to be built with IVRApplications_LaunchInternalProcess enabled for win to unix path conversion in vrclient_x64's gen_wrapper.py

 # How it works
 1. The Lab requests the OpenVR API to launch Robot Repair or Secret Shop, then closes itself.